yb66/RandomPerson/README.markdown

 ## QUICK NOTE!

-This was the first Ruby library I wrote.
-I'm adding specs and improving the code now I've half an idea of what I should be doing, but I'd really, *really* appreciate it that if you do see something is wrong or doesn't work for you or you've an idea for improvement **let me know**.
+I'd really, *really* appreciate it that if you see something is wrong or doesn't work for you or you've an idea for improvement **let me know**.
 Wow, Github makes this so easy, just go for it!
 I'll be happy to help and happy for the help.
+Bonus points for a topic branch too!

 ## Why did I write this?